TheOdinProject/curriculum/ruby_on_rails/mailers_advanced_topics/actioncable_lesson.md

 });
 ~~~

 Yours will have some comments that aren't important, but you will need to verify that the constant `messageChannel` is declared.
 What we need to do here first is set an event listener on the form submit so we can grab the value entered.
 Once we have the value, we want to send it to the server to be broadcast to all the channel subscribers.
-This is called rebroadcasting and you can see how it works [In the Rails Guides](https://guides.rubyonrails.org/action_cable_overview.html#rebroadcasting-a-message).
+This is what we call [rebroadcasting](https://guides.rubyonrails.org/action_cable_overview.html#rebroadcasting-a-message).
 We can use `MessageChannel.send` to send the value entered in the input box to our websocket server.

 Right at the bottom of our `message_channel.js` file add the following code